Workplace Wellbeing in the COVID Era

 #1.
 FLEXIBLE WORKING OPTIONS

 We looked at why employers should offer flexible working options in a recent blog post.
-We also explored at a number of surveys conducted during the pandemic, including one by Direct Line which found that almost half of employees feel that working from home – at least part of the time – should be a permanent option.
+We also explored a survey by Direct Line which found almost half of employees feel that working from home – at least part of the time – should be permanent.

 Given the fact that many people have been homeworking for the past five months and have fully adapted to the task, that figure is likely to be much higher now.
 And there are numerous benefits to providing this sort of flexibility; a competitive edge, reduced absence and better profit margins.